 The Turquoise Trail encompasses 15,000 square miles and is located in the heart of central New Mexico.
 We link Albuquerque and Santa Fe and sit at our highest peak at 10,600 feet (Sandia Crest) overlooking Albuquerque and the Rio Grande Valley.

-The Trail begins to the South in Tijeras and the Cibola National Forest, then heads north through Cedar Crest, Sandia Park, Edgewood, Golden, Madrid, and Cerrillos, before ending in the San Marcos/Lone Butte Area.
-Along the 65 miles are homes, ranches, vacation lodging, restaurants, RV parks, a golf course, a ski resort, museums, horseback riding stables, shops/galleries and lots of respected craftsmen and artists.
-The Trail is also fast becoming known for its adventurous hiking and bike trails.
+The Trail begins to the South in Tijeras and the Cibola National Forest, then heads north through San Antonio, Cedar Crest, Sandia Park, Edgewood, Golden, Madrid, and Cerrillos, before ending above the San Marcos/Lone Butte Area.
+Along the 65 miles are homes, ranches, museums, restaurants, RV parks, vacation lodging, a golf course, a ski resort, horseback riding stables, shops, galleries and lots of respected craftsmen and artists.
+The Trail is also known for its adventurous hiking and bike trails.
 In spite of the recent growth to the area, The Turquoise Trail remains historically quaint and Old West.
-Much of the effort to maintain the beauty and history of the area is due to the efforts of The Turquoise Trail Association, which applied for and received our National Scenic Byway status.
-In 2000, the Turquoise Trail was one of several nationally designated “Scenic Byways” in America.
+Much of the effort to maintain the beauty and history of the area is due to the efforts of The Turquoise Trail Association who promote the Turquoise Trail as the scenic way to Santa Fe, and who applied for and received our National Scenic Byway status.
+In 2000, the Turquoise Trail was one of nationally designated “Scenic Byways” in America.
 A designation to be coveted!

 Share The History